Style guide

 All RPC request and responses messages should be unique across your Protobuf schema.
 (Why?)

-All RPC request and response messages should be named after the RPC, either by naming them MethodNameRequest
+Name all RPC request and response messages after the RPC, either by naming them MethodNameRequest

 ,